Physiotherapy for Headaches — Real Relief, Lasting Results

 - Over-the-counter pain medications are becoming less effective

-Seek emergency care immediately if…
+Seek emergency care if you experience:

-- Headache follows a head injury or trauma
+- Headache following head injury or trauma

 Physiotherapy techniques for headache relief